ruprekhab/Loan-Eligibility/README.md

 <img src="images/dataset_info.png" alt="Dataset Info" width="500"/>

-## Data Cleaning & Initial Exploration
+## Data Cleaning and Initial Exploration

 Before conducting analysis, we **cleaned the data** to ensure its quality and consistency.